 Remember that negative responses may come easier than positive ones.
 Be patient and allow the positive ones to rise to the surface of your memory.

 Write at least three examples of both negative and positive statements that you remember your family member saying to you.
 Feel free to write down more as they come to you.

 As you recover from depression, you may find that your circle of support will not come from members of your family.
 It may be necessary for you to use other relationships to provide the support you need.
 Your family may be too close to objectively view your recovery.
 Members of your family may not be prepared to accept the truth you’ve uncovered through this process.
 Don’t allow their lack of acceptance to deter you in seeking the truth.

 The goal is not to protect the family; the goal is to recapture a life filled with optimism, hope, and joy.
 If you need to discard flawed family patterns and perceptions, it is your perogative as an adult to do so.

 Are you depressed?
-Though no replacement for a formal diagnosis, this survey can help you recognize the signs.
+Though no replacement for a formal diagnosis, this depression quiz can help you recognize the signs.